chameco/Solid/README.md

     print(y !!
 0);

 Dynamic Evaluation:
- * `import` is a pretty important standard library function.
+ * `import` is a fairly important standard library function.
 Call `import("filename")` to load a file.
 Calling `import` on a file with a `.sol` extension will just execute whatever solid code is in that file in the current namespace, returning the result.
 However, calling it on a shared library (`.so`, not `.so.1`) will invoke the foreign function interface.
 More on that in the next section.

 Garbage Collection: It exists in a fairly primitive form.
 Run either `gc()` in solid or `solid_gc()` in C to run a very basic mark-and-sweep garbage collector.
 It might break things, or it might not.
 Tread carefully.

-And for now, that's pretty much it.
-My next milestone is pattern matching, but feel free to suggest things you'd like to see in the language by raising GitHub issues.

 Foreign Function Interface and API
 -----------------------------------